 Roosting: Egyptian vultures roost communally throughout its entire range, often in trees (Ceballos and Donázar 1990) and near easy accesible food resources (e.g., Donázar et al. 1996).
 In areas without trees, such as Fuerteventura, they typically use electricity pylons for roosting, which determines that accidents in power lines are the main cause of non-natural mortality (Donázar et al. 2002) as occur in other arid African regions (Levy and Mendelsohn 1989, Angelov et. al 2012, Arkumarev et al. 2014).
 On the picture on the left, note the juvenile bird roosting underneath the other birds.
 The plumage of these subordinate birds is often covered with bird droppings, indicating that position in the roost may incur costs in terms of reduced feather quality.

 Breeding: Nests are built on ledges or in caves on steep cliffs.
 In the past, when population numbers were much higher, nesting locations may have been more close to human areas.
 A record of a pair having a nest on the ground on Fuerteventura (Gangoso and Palacios 2005), indicates that under some conditions they may be highly flexible in their choice of breeding location.
 They usually lay two egg, on Fuerteventura often only one, between March and April.
 Fledgling of young occurs in June/July.
 On mainland Spain, parents provide care to their young for 9-34 days after fledging, during which they sometimes move to specific feeding sites (Donázar and Ceballos 1994).
-On Fuerteventura the period of postfledging care could be longer since birds are not constrained by the timing of a migratory journey.
+Interestingly, on Fuerteventura, parents do not provide post-fledging care, more detail can be found here.

 Tool-use: Egyptian vultures are among the few bird species that have been observed manipulating objects to use as tools to exploit food resources.
 Well-known is their use of stones to break the eggs of Ostriches (Struthio carnelus)(Lawick-Goodall and van Lawick (1966).
 Although this behaviour was first described in Egyptian vultures living in the Serengeti region, further observations revealed similar egg-breaking behaviour in areas without Ostriches.
 In fact, even captive birds are capable of picking up stones to break eggs, indicating this to be an innate behaviour.
-Interestingly, recently a pair of Egyptian vultures was observed using stones to break the egg of an Griffon vulture in Northern Spain (Barcell M. et al. 2015).
-Albeit anecdotal, it shows that this behaviour may be a relevant aspect of their foraging behaviour.
-Another case of tool-use has been described in Bulgaria, where birds were observed to use twigs to round up wool to facilitate the collection of nesting material (Stoyanova et al. 2010).
+Interestingly, recently a pair of Egyptian vultures was observed using stones to break the egg of an Griffon vulture in Northern Spain (Barcell M. et al. 2015), indicating this behaviour to be a relevant aspect of their foraging behaviour.

 Coprophagy: Another peculiar behaviour of Egyptian vultures is their habit of coprophagy, which gives them the Spanish names of “churretero” and “moñiguero”, meaning “dung-eater”.
 The consumption of faeces is very uncommon among birds, most likely because these substances have very low nutritional value (Negro et al. 2002) and often contain parasites (Hutchings et al. 2001).
 However, some faeces may contain high levels of carotenoids, particularly those from ungulates grazing on fresh green pastures.
 In addition, Egyptian vultures are among the few Old World vulture species displaying a brightly ornamented facial skin, which is yellow-coloured by carotenoid pigments.
 Experimental work by Negro et al. (2002) indeed showed that access to carotenoid-rich feces influenced the expression of the yellow face, indicating that the habit of eating feces has evolved in function of cosmetic purposes.
 Apart from this, vultures are often found to feed on human feces, which provide an important service to humans living in villages without sewage systems by reducing the risk of infectious disease transmission (Gangoso et al. 2012).